 We will send you information detailing the time and location of your admission appointment.

-If you have any concerns before your appointment, or any issues on the day, please contact Calvary Health Care Bethlehem using the telephone number on your admission documentation.
+If you have any concerns before your appointment, or any issues on the day, please contact Calvary Bethlehem using the telephone number on your admission documentation.

 Please review your admission documentation before arrival.
 You will be contacted by the hospital within a week prior to your admission to confirm.

 Please be aware that on arrival there are a number of admission documents that we require you to sign.
-If you are unable to sign and require a NOK/POA to sign on your behalf, please arrange for that person to be with you on admission.
+If you are unable to sign and require a nominated person to sign on your behalf, please arrange for that person to be with you on admission.

-On the day of your admission please be sure to bring your:
+On the day of your admission please be sure to bring:

 - Admission documentation